Agricultural activity

 Recreational water bodies can be contaminated with effluent from farm animals or chemical runoff of fertiliser product.
 Faecal bacteria from this waste can cause gastrointestinal or respiratory diseases, while chemicals such as nitrogen and phosphorus commonly used in fertilisers can contribute to the growth of toxic algae.

-Factsheet: Number and density of livestock in New Zealand, by type (July 2021) Download report PDF
+Surveillance Report: Number and density of livetsock in New Zealand Download report PDF

 Metadata: Agricultural Land Use Download report PDF